kaddu341/dotless/README.md

 **Once above is completed:**
 - Download T5 model in TFLite format and spellchecker in .jar format
-- Basically translate Python implementation of the algorithm into Java
+- Translate Python implementation of the algorithm into Java
 - Link to frontend

 ### Images